Proposal - Delegate Incentive Program (DIP)

 Regarding delegates’ KYC

-Without prejudice to what was clarified at the end of the previous section, it is important to mention that it will be necessary for the delegates who were already registered to complete the KYC again.
+It is important to mention that it won’t be necessary for the delegates already registered to complete the KYC again.
+They will only need to sign updated agreements with the Arbitrum Foundation.

 Incentive Program Application Template